 - Corporate manslaughter involving unincorporated partnerships (all other corporate manslaughter cases are currently dealt with in the Special Crime and Counter-Terrorism Division).

-- Cases where consideration is being given to issues of immunity and restricted use agreements under NCA 2005 (but not in relation to approving a letter of agreement with a co-operating defendant).
+- Cases where consideration is being given to issues of immunity and restricted use agreements under SOCPA 2005 (but not in relation to approving a letter of agreement with a co-operating defendant).

 - All applications for a witness anonymity order.